Sampled-data funnel control and its use for safe continual learning: Introduction

-The controller proposed in this article includes an ``activation threshold'' to set the input to zero for small tracking errors when operating without a learning component, akin to approaches in~\cite{Schenato09} and in~\cite{BergDenn23} using an activation function, the $\lambda$-tracker~\cite{IlchRyan94}, or more broadly event- and self-triggered controller designs, see e.g.~\cite{Heemels2021} and references therein.
-In conjunction with a data-driven learning algorithm, our controller temporarily interrupts the learning process when the activation threshold is surpassed, resorting to the pure feedback control with ZoH component.
-The versatility of our proposed framework is showcased through its application to prominent data-driven predictive control schemes, specifically data-driven MPC and~RL.
+The controller proposed in this article includes an ``activation threshold'' to set the input to zero for small tracking errors, akin to approaches in~\cite{Schenato09} and in~\cite{BergDenn23} using an activation function, the $\lambda$-tracker~\cite{IlchRyan94}, or more broadly event- and self-triggered controller designs, see e.g.~\cite{Heemels2021} and references therein.
+This opens up the possibility for the controller to act as a safety filter for data-driven approaches and (online) learning techniques, which have gained a lot of popularity recently.
+These techniques, despite their superior performance, often lack rigorous constraint satisfaction, which is especially important in safety-critical applications like medical devices and human-robot interaction, see e.g.~\cite{brunke2022safe}.
+We also refer to~\cite{amodei2016concrete} and~\cite{tambon2022certify} for an overview of the challenges employing learning-based approaches to safety-critical systems; and for challenges and recent results in the field of continual learning we refer to the comprehensive surveys~\cite{shaheen2022continual,wang2024comprehensive}.

+To address the challenge of ensuring constraint satisfaction while leveraging the benefits of learning-based control, the field of safe learning has gained prominence and several safety frameworks have been proposed~\cite{HewingWaber20, garcia2015comprehensive}, employing various approaches like control barrier functions~\cite{ames2019control}, Hamilton-Jacobi reachability analysis~\cite{chen2018hamilton}, Model Predictive Control (MPC)~\cite{aswani2013provably}, and Lyapunov stability~\cite{perkins2002lyapunov}.
+Predictive safety filters, as exemplified in~\cite{Wabersich21,Wabersich23}, verify control input signals against a model to ensure compliance with prescribed constraints.
+In~\cite{lanza2023learningbased}, a feedback controller is proposed to compensate for model inaccuracies.
+A key feature is that the model can be updated (or even replaced) at runtime while being employed in an MPC algorithm.

+Due to the activation threshold incorporated in the controller proposed in the current paper, it may also be used in the context of learning.
+When acting as a safety filter for a data-driven learning algorithm, our controller temporarily interrupts the learning process when the activation threshold is surpassed, resorting to the pure feedback control with ZoH component.
+The versatility of our proposed framework is showcased through its application to prominent data-driven predictive control schemes, specifically data-driven MPC and Reinforcement Learning (RL).

 The data-driven MPC scheme builds upon Willems et al.'s so-called fundamental lemma~\cite{WRMDM05}, allowing a non-parametric description of the system's input-output behavior based on measurement data, see also~\cite{MarkDorf21,faulwasser2023behavioral} and the references therein.
 The fundamental lemma states that, for discrete-time linear time-invariant controllable systems, the input-output trajectories of finite length lie in the column-space of a suitable Hankel matrix constructed directly from measured input-output data.
 This result paved the way in the development of data-driven MPC schemes, where the prior model is replaced by measured data, cf.~\cite{yang2015data,coulson2019data,Berberich20}.
 Therefore, the fundamental lemma is subject to recent substantial research in the field of data-driven control.
 In~\cite{SchmitzFaulwasserWorthmann22,faulwasser2023behavioral,tudo:pan22a}, it was extended to stochastic descriptor systems.
 Extensions towards continuous-time and non-linear systems were discussed, e.g., in \cite{lopez2022continuous,rapisarda4370211fundamental,berberich2022linear} and~\cite{Alsalti21,PersTesi23}, respectively.